webforms-core/Web_forms_classes/php/README.md

 https://github.com/elanatframework/Web_forms/blob/elanat_framework/web-forms.js

-> Note: A small fraction of methods (less than the number of fingers on one hand) have been renamed due to reserved words.
+Note: A small portion of the methods have been renamed due to conflicts with reserved words and standards.
 Example:
 - include → includeText
 - break → breakIt
 - goTo → goToLine

 There may be several other methods.

+All these changes are made to ensure:
+- No interference with PHP keywords
+- Compliance with PHP naming standards (camelCase)
+- Avoid ambiguity in method names
+- Compatibility with PHP language limitations